Priority Programme 2289: (PP 2289 "Hetero-Aggregates")

 Collaborative Reaseach Center 1232 - From colored states to evolutionary structural materials

-The Collaborative Research Centre 1232 "Farbige Zustände" at the University of Bremen is a research association spanning several institutes and departments and expired on March, 30th 2021.
+The Collaborative Research Centre 1232 "Farbige Zustände" at the University of Bremen was a research association spanning several institutes and departments and expired on March, 30th 2021.

-The SFB develops a novel experimental method of materials development.
-The overall aim is the efficient and focused identification of compositions and process chains which result in a specific performance profile of the material.
-The SFB 1232 exists since 2016 and is funded by the German Research Foundation (DFG).
-More than 50 scientists from the fields of production engineering, process engineering, materials engineering, mathematics and computer science conduct interdisciplinary research.
+The SFB developed a novel experimental method of materials development.
+The overall aim was the efficient and focused identification of compositions and process chains which result in a specific performance profile of the material.
+More than 50 scientists from the fields of production engineering, process engineering, materials engineering, mathematics and computer science conducted interdisciplinary research.

 Contact:Prof. Dr.-Ing.habil.
 Lutz Mädler

 Priority Programme 1934:Dispersity, structure and phase changes of proteins and bio agglomerates in biotechnological processes (SPP 1934 DiSPBiotech)

 Impact and control of mechanical stress on protein structures during formulation in premix-emulsification